steven-aj/steven-aj.github.io/src/content/singles/static-and-dynamic-sites.md

 **Performance**: Due to the server-side processing, dynamic websites may load slower compared to static sites, especially during high traffic.

-## Conclusion
+## TLDR;
-In summary, static websites are simple and remain the same until manually updated, while dynamic websites offer interactivity and personalized content by fetching data from databases.
+Static websites are simple and remain the same until manually updated, while dynamic websites offer interactivity and personalized content by fetching data from databases.